 Choose Your Oil Pressure Help Topic Below

 The gauge measures the resistance to the oil; being pumped through the engine by the oil pump.
-The temperature of the oil; the type of oil and it’s viscosity all affect that resistance.
-Consequently, The age of the engine affects the pressure, as well.
-New, tight engines will register higher; than older high mileage engines.
+The temperature of the oil; the type of oil and it’s viscosity, all affect that resistance.
+Consequently, the age of the engine affects the pressure, as well.
+New, tight engines will register higher oil pressure, than older high mileage engines.

-Low pressure indicates; insufficient lubrication is being provided to the engine.
+Low pressure indicates, insufficient lubrication is being provided to the engine.
 A reading less than 20 PSI or under the normal range on the gauge; is cause for immediate attention.
 The problem could be as simple as a low oil level.
-Finally, A high pressure reading is uncommon; and may be a faulty gauge; or an improperly functioning oil by-pass valve.
+Finally, a high pressure reading is uncommon.
+And, may just be a faulty gauge or an improperly functioning, oil by-pass valve.